wiheto/expyriment_psychology_experiments/README.md

 There are versions of the visual search and attentional blink paradigms.
 Results are automatically saved in results.csv and can be plotted automatically to plot.png.

 Visual search is commented and easiest to use.
-Attentional blink will be cleaned up soon
+Attentional blink will be cleaned up soon.

 ### How hard is it to get these to work on my computer?